-Emotional Being unfriendly, excluding, tormenting Physical Hitting, kicking, pushing, taking another's belongings Racial Racial taunts, gestures, name calling Sexual Sexual gestures or remarks, unwanted physical attention, inappropriate touching Direct or indirect verbal Name-calling, sarcasm, spreading rumours, teasing Cyber-bullying Bullying that takes place online through social network a messaging apps or gaming apps
+Banying can include: Type of bullying Definition Emotional Being unfriendly, excluding, tormenting Physical Hitting, kicking, pushing, taking another's belongings Racial Racial taunts, gestures, name calling Sexual Sexual gestures or remarks, unwanted physical attention, inappropriate touching Direct or indirect verbal Name-calling, sarcasm, spreading rumours, teasing Cyber-bullying Bullying that takes place online through social network apps, messaging apps or gaming apps

 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-Details of our school's approach to preventing and addressing bullying are set out in our Anti-Bullying Policy
+Details of our school's approach to preventing and addressing bullying are set out in our Anti-Bullying Policy.